gvallangca/disney-comics/README.md

 1. Add a mutation which can create or update a comic series, authors and character heroes.
 2. Secure mutation queries exclusive for admin users
 3. Unfortunately I'm not able to make the JUnit work.
 I would need to make some additional research about this.
 4. If I wanted to deploy this in PROD, I will deploy this in a commercial cloud like AWS.
-Will apply load balancing and auto-scale mechanism to make it highly available and resilient.
-I would prefer to deploy it in a containerized environment such as ECS Fargate because it's less maintenance compared to server-type(such as EC2) deployment.
+Will apply load balancing and auto-scale mechanism to make it highly available and resilient. <br>
+I would prefer to deploy it in a containerized environment such as ECS Fargate because it's less maintenance compared to server-type(such as EC2) deployment.<br>
+For data at rest such as database, the whole dtaabase should be encrypted.
+Even if the database is already encrypted, make sure confidential data such as passwords are encrypted in the row level.<br>
+Alternatively for confidential values such as resource passwords or keys, it's highly recommended to store and retrieve them from a vault(e.g.: AWS Secrets Manager)